maryobotros/Comps-Code/readme.arc.md

 # Architecture Overview
 There are three main files in the project, index.ejs, index.html, and sketch_oct09b.ino.
-These files communicte together in order to send data between the webapp and the Arduino robot.
+These files communicate together in order to send data between the webapp and the Arduino robot.

-Simplied implified overview of the purpose of each file:
+Purpose of each file:
 - `index.html`: code for webapp
 - `sketch_oct09.ino`: code for the Arduino robot
 - `index.ejs`: code that passes information between the webapp and the Arduino robot over the Node.js server

 The webpage can pass information to the Arduino Robot through a Node.js server.
 - Information is passed back and forth between the webpage and Node.js using Socket.io
-- Infomrtion is passed back and forth between the Arduino robot and Node.js using Serialport
+- Information is passed back and forth between the Arduino robot and Node.js using Serialport
 ![Architecture](Architecture.png)

 ## index.ejs